Memories of Mohamed Ali Street

 By the time I visited Mohammed Ali Street for the first time, it was already starting to be a street of furniture and metal plate stores.
 I first visited Mohammed Ali Street in the early 1980's.
 My friend Reda Darwish, a drummer who is now the owner of a shop called MultiKulti in San Francisco took me there when I was looking for a fish skin tambourine.

 He introduced me to a family who owned a shop called Music Center.
 The owner Mohamed Sarsa had passed away and his sons Sharif and Khaled Sarsa under the supervision of their mother Farida ran the shop.
-The shop was next to a French gilded Louis the something furniture store, another percussion shop owned by Ahmed Ahmed and a Qahwa or cafe.
+The shop was next to a French gilded Louis the something furniture store, another percussion shop owned by Ahmed Ahmed and a qahwa or cafe.
 Music Center was about 20 feet in from the street.
-There was space between the other shops with chairs and tables on the sidewalk adjoining the Qahwa and these were used as an extension of the shops; the Qahwa as an outdoor living room.
+There was open space between the other shops with chairs and tables on the sidewalk adjoining the qahwa and this space was used as an extension of the shops; the qahwa was part of this outdoor living area.

 As this was before cell phones and landline phones were not plentiful because only rich people and government offices could afford them, there was a phone in a kiosk on the street that served the entire neighborhood.
-The Qahwa was only for men but the waiter was of the roaming kind.
+The qahwa was only for men but the waiter was of the roaming kind.
 The minute I was seated on a chair in the outdoor space, he would come over with glasses of tea and dusty bottles of Pepsi.
+In that manner I was allowed to enter the qahwa.

 Nothing ever happened on the street until about sundown.
 The street was pretty empty of transactions and life until then.
-Of course some of the shops were open in the late afternoon and the fruit and vegetable carts did a great daytime business, but Farida never came until late.
+Of course some of the shops were open in the late afternoon and the fruit and vegetable carts did a great morning and daytime business, but Farida never came until after sundown.
 Another drum maker told me that Farida's shop had the monopoly on fish skins.

 Sometimes I would hang out with Sharif who I believe was her husband's son and not hers.
 He was a little older than her other children and other people on the street told me that he wasn't really her son.
 It's really amazing what you can learn without speaking the language.
 Sometimes Sharif would take me places to see something interesting.
 These would be moulids or street weddings or even parties where drugs, alcohol and police raids would happen.
 Farida would always yell at him to take care of me.
 These events would often take place after 11 pm until sunrise.